Dachang/cc-workshop-prep/README.md

 ![alt text](atom_init.jpg "Title")

-#### 11. Double click the file src/App.js, and replace the entire file with the following code
+#### 11. Click the file src/App.js, and replace the entire file with the following code

 ```javascript
 import React, { Component } from 'react';